 One of the most attractive of all Welsh seaside towns and a very popular tourist resort.
 It has a superb medieval castle and probably some of the best preserved town walls in Europe.
 The original medieval town street plan is still preserved within its walls, however only a few of the original medieval buildings still survive, including Aberconwy, a fine 13th-c merchants house and the lovely Elizabethan Plas Mawr.
-Also within the town is the parish Church of St Mary, which incorporates parts of an original Cistercian abbey.
+Also within the town is the Church of St Mary, which incorporates parts of an original Cistercian abbey.

 The old quay is one of the most pleasant parts of the town.
 Once a busy port, it is now mainly used by pleasure craft and small fishing boats.
-Set back from the quayside is a tiny terrace house said to be the smallest house in Britain.
+Set back from the quayside is a tiny terrace house claimed to be the smallest house in Britain.

 A fine example of a medieval timber-framed merchants house.
-Built around 1400, Aberconwy claims to be the oldest house in Wales.
+Built around 1400, Aberconwy is said to be the oldest house in Wales.
 Now a Heritage Centre, it contains an interesting exhibition illustrating the social history of the area since Roman times.
 Run by National Trust*

 Opening times: time vary, see